Wignacourt Tower: History

 By the end of the 16th century, Malta's harbour area was extensively fortified.
 However, the rest of the islands was virtually undefended, and the coastline was open to attacks by Ottomans or Barbary corsairs.
 This began to change in the early 17th century, when Martin Garzez, Grand Master of the Order of Saint John, allocated funds for the building of Garzes Tower on Gozo.
 Garzes' successor, Alof de Wignacourt, set out to build a series of towers around the coastline, which were personally funded by him and came to be known as the Wignacourt towers.

 The first tower was built to protect St. Paul's Bay, and was called Wignacourt Tower after the Grand Master.
 On 7 November 1609, plans and a model of the tower were presented to the Order's council.
-The first stone of was blessed and laid on 10 February 1610, and the accompanying ceremony was personally attended by Wignacourt himself.
+The first stone of was blessed and laid on 10 February 1610, and the accompanying ceremony was attended by Wignacourt himself.
 The tower cost 6748 scudi, 7 tari and 10 grani to build.

-Although there are claims that the tower was designed by Vittorio Cassar, he disappears from the Order's military records in around 1603.
+Although there are claims that the tower was designed by Vittorio Cassar, he disappears from the Order's military records around 1603.
 Cassar died in around June 1609, before work on the tower began.
 The architect of Wignacourt Tower was probably an unknown Maltese capomastro.

 The tower was the only major fortification in the north of Malta until the construction of Saint Agatha's Tower in 1649.
 It had Qawra Tower (built 1638), Buġibba Battery (built 1715) and Mistra Battery (built 1761) in its line of sight.

 A coastal battery was added to the tower in 1715 to house two 18-pounder guns.
 Buttressing was added to the lower half of the structure in around 1761.

 After Malta fell under British rule, the tower began to be used as a police station.
 A postal agency was located within the police station between 1891 and 1921, and during this period a postmark reading "St. Paul's Bay" was used.
 The police station closed in 1931, and from 1937 to 1963 the tower was occupied by the Post and Telephone Department.

 The tower's original entrance was on the first floor, and it was approached by a drawbridge from a flight of stone steps.
 The steps were removed in the 1950s when the road in front of the tower was widened.
 An entrance was added on the ground floor.
 The wheel of the drawbridge still exists, as well as the door and its key of the main entrance.